Preparing for "The Fall"

 - Replace pieces of furniture that have wheels or slide easily, like barstools, chairs and kitchen islands.

 - Encourage the use of a cane or walker for those who may have occasional or slight balance issues.
 Often seniors don’t “always need” assistance but don’t release these adaptive tools are for preventative measure.

 - Wear appropriate foot wear that provides good traction and support.

 - Keep the living area well lit and clutter free as possible.

 Avoiding those little tumbles and the major spills requires only a little effort if routinely done.
-If you or a loved one require more assistance VIP America can refer a caregiver who is trained on proper transfer techniques and ambulation assistance.
+If you or a loved one require more assistance, or home health care in the Melbourne area, VIP America can refer a caregiver who is trained on proper transfer techniques and ambulation assistance.
 Call us today for a complimentary assessment 888-343-9205!